MziwamangwevuNtutu/Digital-Portfolio-PRP372S/README.md

 **Student Number:** 217054420
 **Subject:** PRP372S – Project Presentation 3
 **Institution:** Cape Peninsula University of Technology

 ---
+Welcome to my portfolio!
+This portfolio highlights my proactive approaches to professional advancement and self-discovery.
+Each segment focuses on a major experience, accompanied by real proof and concise insights on work ready training.
+My goal is to demonstrate my dedication to progress, applicable skills, and how I tackle difficulties and opportunities.

 ## 1. Business Communication